frankiesned/Simplified-Bitcoin-Project/README.md

 Users are A, B, C, and D for simplicity.
 For entering a username choose a letter (A, B, C, D).
-The password being the same letter.
+The password being the same letter as their username.

 ### Acknowledgements:
-Frank Snedecor
+Frank Snedecor | Computer Science Undergraduate

-Matt Miller
+Matt Miller | Computer Science Undergraduate